alexeyinkin/eb-1a/2-petition/README.md

 with the Table of Contents.

 The things I paid attention to were:
-- The figures of the fees.
+- The figures for the fees.
 - A visa in my older passport.
 - The total number of exhibits, as I haven't automated its calculation yet.